Hello-Bubbles/stm32-button-led-mapper/README.md

 - Bare-metal interrupt setup
 - Custom struct to map button to action

-- starup and linker file are in progress
+- custom startup and linker file